.

 The $39 fee approved by the board will only cover the fingerprinting cost to the Sheriff's Office.
 There is a separate fee charged by the Department of Justice for reviewing the criminal history of the fingerprints, according to the report.

 The $5 fee will also be used by the California Identification System to maintain and pay partial cost of the replacement of the fingerprinting equipment in the Sheriff's Office.
-The additional $5 fee was added into the recommended fee increase approved by the board.

 A review board, which includes Supervisor Tissier, overseeing costs and expenses related to fingerprinting signed off on the proposed fee increase before it was brought before the Board of Supervisors.